haxpor/blog/_posts/monthly-report/2017-09-01-month-report-august-2017.md

 Look at it in a good way.
 I finally nailed down [company's basic banking operation](http://blog.wasin.io/blog/2017/08/31/operate-company-banking-in-china-base-on-china-merchants-bank.html).
 For example, one of verification process as part of WeChat micro payment feature to be activated (ability to receive payment via API call, QRCode from customers, and other options that WeChat offers) requires you to do wire transfer of small random amount of money to Tencent.
 It seems to be simple, but there always be processes, steps, tools and procedures to get it right especially in China.

 Administrative tasks occupy large chunk of time in this month, and they are not just _misc_ stuff as I categorized it like in previous months anymore.
 So I take this chance to improve how I categorize type of tasks I've done, and how I track my time on Google Sheet.
 More detail in its corresponding section below.
-Administrative tasks now includes both server confiration and maintenance, and also tasks related to project in non-productive way i.e. managing product in non-coding way, legal/license, documents, etc.
+Administrative tasks now includes both server configuration and maintenance, and also tasks related to project in non-productive way i.e. managing product in non-coding way, legal/license, documents, etc.

 In short, I also pivoted my business strategy and plan to cover lesser fields allowing me to be able to manage and retain my technical skill towards technology/programming language I use to develop them without spread too many focus on different directions.
 This means I will pay less attention to certain things.
 Read on for detail.